 08/11/2011 part 14 Pictures - photos diving in Lembeh Strait, dive sites: Nudy retreat, Idunas point and Air Prang

 10/11/2011 part 15 Pictures - photos diving in Sulawesi manado and Bunaken National Park, dive sites: Molas ship wreck and Rons point

 10/11/2011 part 16 Pictures - photos diving in Sulawesi manado and Bunaken National Park, dive sites: Molas ship wreck and Rons point

 Pictures - Photos already available

-Pictures - Photos divers on a boat or in the water
+Pictures divers on a boat or in the water

-Pictures - Photos market Sulawesi (not for sensitive viewers!)
+Pictures market in Sulawesi (not for sensitive viewers!)

-Like and share this travel story with photos of Sulawesie Indonesia with your friends on Facebook
+Like and share this travel story with photos of Sulawesi Indonesia with your friends on Facebook

 Useful info and contact addresses of Sulawesi Manado in Indonesia: